Config

 Section titled “data_dir”- Environment variable:

-- Description: Path to the directory where Graft stores its data.
-Relative paths are resolved from the current working directory.
+GRAFT_DIR - Description: Path to the directory where Graft stores its local data (Fjall LSM storage).

 - Default: